system76/docs/_articles/switch-from-macos-to-popos.md

 will show you a similar output to what's displayed in the System Monitor.

-Once you know the offending process' Process ID (PID) (either from System Monitor or the Terminal) you can issue a command like this:
+Once you know the offending process' Process ID (PID) (either from System Monitor or the Terminal) the process can be killed with the terminal command:

     sudo kill -pid ####